Information About Mohs Surgery

 Skin cancer affects about 3.3 million Americans a year.
 While cancer is a frightening and uncertain diagnosis, skin cancer is treatable in its early stages.
 Mohs surgery is a treatment for skin cancer which involves removing cancerous skin cells while leaving the surrounding skin as intact as possible.

-We have two Mohs Surgeons at Trident Dermatology
+We Have Three Mohs Surgeons at Trident Dermatology®

 Hudson Rogers, MD